 “Plan for the future, but be sure to live in the moment,” he said.

 Follow the conversation, in social media, by visiting the Facebook, Instagram and Twitter accounts.
 Also, in social media, follow #FerrisGrad2017.

-PHOTO CAPTION: College of Arts and Sciences faculty member John Scott Gray, the 2017 recipient of Ferris State University's Distinguished Teacher Award, addresses students during commencement on Saturday, Dec.
+PHOTO CAPTION: College of Arts, Sciences and Education faculty member John Scott Gray, the 2017 recipient of Ferris State University's Distinguished Teacher Award, addresses students during commencement on Saturday, Dec.
 16 in Big Rapids.